Stress Isotropization in Weakly Jammed Granular Packings

-{\bf Stress propagation around a shear transformation near unjamming.} We consider packings of frictionless bidisperse disks in a circular arena of radius $r_\text{out}$ at mechanical equilibrium [details in SI].
-The two types of disks are present in equal proportions, the ratio of their diameters is 1.4 and we take the mean diameter as our length unit.
-The disk area fraction $\phi$ is set above and close to the critical value $\phi_c\simeq0.84$ at which the packing unjams~\cite{O'Hern03}, such that $\Delta\phi=\phi-\phi_c\lesssim0.2$.
+{\bf Stress propagation around a shear transformation near unjamming.} We consider packings of frictionless, bidisperse disks confined within a circular arena of radius $r_\text{out}$, at mechanical equilibrium, as described in the End Matter.
+The two disk species are present in equal proportions, with a diameter ratio of 1.4.
+We use the mean diameter as our length unit.
+The disk area fraction $\phi$ is set slightly above the critical value $\phi_c\simeq0.84$ at which the packing unjams~\cite{O'Hern03}, such that $\Delta\phi=\phi-\phi_c\lesssim0.2$.
 A pair of disks with overlap $\delta$ interacts elastically via a Hertzian potential proportional to $\delta^{5/2}$~\cite{Makse04}.
 The associated stiffness sets our unit of stress.
-For the values of $\phi$ considered here, this results in a low initial pressure $P_\text{init}\lesssim 0.02$.
-To mimic stress propagation around a shear transformation, we subject the packings to internal forces at a radius $r_\text{in}$ [Fig.~\ref{fig:force_ring}(a)].
-In practice, we use mesoscopic values for $r_\text{in}$ to mitigate the fluctuations due to the medium's disorder, and apply forces of the order of or smaller than $P_\text{init}$ to prevent extensive plastic reorganizations~\cite{Bouzid15}.
+For the values of $\phi$ considered here, the resulting initial pressure is low, with $P_\text{init}\lesssim 0.02$.
+To mimic stress propagation around a shear transformation, we apply internal forces at a radius $r_\text{in}$ [Fig.~\ref{fig:force_ring}(a)].
+In practice, we use mesoscopic values for $r_\text{in}$ to mitigate fluctuations due to the medium's disorder, and we apply forces of the order of, or smaller than, $P_\text{init}$ to avoid triggering extensive plastic reorganizations~\cite{Bouzid15}.

-We characterize the magnitude and anisotropy of these forces through the corresponding coarse-grained local stress tensor $\bar{\bm\sigma}^l$ [definition in SI].
-We monitor stress propagation via the boundary stress tensor $\bar{\bm\sigma}^b$, which characterizes the forces exerted by the medium at its boundary.
-Our local forcing is characterized by the two independent components of $\bar{\bm\sigma}^l$: the isotropic pressure $\mathcal P_l$ and the shear stress $\mathcal S_l$, respectively illustrated in Figs.~\ref{fig:force_ring}(b) and (c).
+We characterize the magnitude and anisotropy of these forces through the corresponding coarse-grained local stress tensor $\bar{\bm\sigma}^l$ [definition in End Matter].
+We monitor stress propagation via the boundary stress response tensor $\bar{\bm\sigma}^b$, which characterizes the forces exerted by the medium at its boundary in response to $\bar{\bm\sigma}^l$.
+Our local forcing is decomposed into an isotropic pressure $\mathcal P_l$ and a shear stress $\mathcal S_l$, respectively illustrated in Figs.~\ref{fig:force_ring}(b) and (c).
 We decompose $\bar{\bm\sigma}^b$ similarly.
 Placing ourselves in the eigenbasis of tensor $\bar{\bm\sigma}^l$, we write

 for $i\in\lbrace l,b\rbrace$.
 Qualitatively, a positive $\mathcal P_b$ corresponds to an overall dilation of the medium.
 Note that for an individual realization of our granular packing, the off-diagonal components of $\bar{\bm\sigma}^b$ in Eq.~\eqref{eq:bar_sig} may not vanish.
 Symmetry however imposes that their average over the disorder does, and in practice the off-diagonal components do not exceed $10\%$ of the diagonal ones for any of our individual packings.